 Environmental and social determinants of health

-In 2000, the total population of Sint Maarten was 30 490, and it grown to 44,042 inhabitants in 2021, an increase of 44.4%.
-Regarding the territory's demographic profile, in 2021 people over 65 years of age accounted for 9,7% of the total population.
-Figure 1 shows the territory's population pyramids, distributed by age group and sex.
-Considering the population between 15 and 64 years of age to be potentially active (i.e., potential participants in the labor force), this group represented 78,6% of the total population of the territory in 2021 34 632 people).
-When these figures are added to the potentially passive population (5127 under 15 years of age and 4254 over 65 years of age), the result is a dependency ratio of 27,2 potentially passive people per 100 potentially active people.
+In 2000 the total population of Sint Maarten was 30 489 inhabitants; by 2023 this figure had risen to 44 222, representing a 45.0% increase.
+Regarding the country’s demographic profile, in 2023 people over 65 years of age accounted for 11.7% of the total population, an increase of 8.7 percentage points compared to the year 2000.
+In 2023, there were 87.1 women per 100 men and 112.2 older people (65 years or older) per 100 children under 15 years of age, as can be seen in the country’s population pyramids, distributed by age group and sex (Figure 1).
+Considering the population between 15 and 64 years of age to be potentially active (i.e., potential participants in the labor force), this group represented 77.9% of the total population of the country in 2023 (34 453 people).
+When we add these figures to the potentially passive population (4 603 under 15 years of age and 5 166 over 65 years of age), the result is a dependency ratio of 28.4 potentially passive people per 100 potentially active people.
+This ratio was 41.0 in 2000.

-Life expectancy at birth was 79 years in 2022—higher than the average for the Region of the Americas.
-And4,5 years higher than in 2000.
+Life expectancy at birth in 2023 was 76.0 years, lower than the average for the Region of the Americas and 1.5 years higher that in 2000.

 Maternal and child health